 Muffuletta Sandwich

-Another famous New Orleans sandwich we were introduced to on the food tour is the muffuletta.
+The muffuletta is another famous New Orleans sandwich we were introduced to on the food tour.

-The name “muffuletta” refers to both the sandwich as well as the type of round bread with sesame seeds used to serve it.
+The name “muffuletta” refers to both the sandwich and the type of round bread with sesame seeds used to serve it.

-The muffuletta was created in 1906 by Savatore Lupo, a Sicilian immigrant, and owner of Central Grocery Co.
+In 1906, Salvatore Lupo created the muffuletta, a Sicilian immigrant and owner of Central Grocery Co.

 The traditional ingredients include deli meats such as ham and salami, Swiss or provolone cheese, and olive salad.

-See also: Whitney Plantation: Tour of an American Slavery Museum
+See also: Whitney Plantation: An American Slavery Museum

 Birthplace of Brunch

-After NOLA Poboys, we walked three blocks south to our penultimate stop, Tujague's Restaurant, which I'd first learned about on the cocktail history tour.
+After NOLA Poboys, we walked three blocks south to Tujague's Restaurant, which I'd first learned about on the cocktail history tour.

 Opened in 1856 on the corner of Jackson Square, Tujague's is New Orleans' second oldest restaurant.

-Ben sat us down in a dining room on the ground floor and shared that this was also the place where brunch was first offered.
+Ben sat us down in a dining room on the ground floor and shared that this was also where brunch was first offered.
 We were sitting in the room where it happened!

 After our brief history lesson, I took a moment to look at the old black and white photos hanging on the walls.